-Naming Ceremonies are perfect for anyone, at any age.
+Naming Ceremonies are non-religious celebrations and they are perfect for anyone, at any age.

 They are often used to welcome the arrival of a new baby or child (or more than one) whether by birth, adoption, or the blending of families and are a special way of uniting families and celebrating that unity.